kermit4/cjp2p-rust/quickstart_build_a_p2p_app_with_one_prompt.md

 Parse the inner "messages" field as JSON (it is a JSON-encoded string).

 Send your position (BlobPos) every ~16ms (throttle to 60fps max).
+The "it" field in BlobPos is for rendering only (opponent's ring); it does NOT determine authoritative "it" state.
+Do NOT modify myIt based on their BlobPos.
 Send BlobTag when you detect a tag (you are "it" and circles overlap).
-The receiver of BlobTag becomes "it".
-Both sides track scores locally from BlobTag events; no authoritative server needed.
+The receiver of BlobTag becomes "it"; the sender is no longer "it".
-Send PongPing every 200ms, reply to incoming PongPing with PongPingPong.
+Add a 500ms cooldown after any tag event before the next tag can fire, to prevent rapid re-tagging while circles are still overlapping.
+Both sides track scores locally: the SENDER of BlobTag increments myScore;
+the RECEIVER of BlobTag increments theirScore.
+No authoritative server needed.

 --- UI ---
 - Input at the top: "Their ed25519:" (pre-filled from ?ed25519= URL param).
-- Below that: "Share this link:" -- auto-populated with http://localhost:24255/latest/<MY_ED25519>/blobtag.html?ed25519=<MY_ED25519> once you know your key.
+- Below that: "Share this link:" -- auto-populated using location.pathname (like pong.html does: "http://localhost:24255" + location.pathname + "?ed25519=" + my_ed25519)
+  once you know your key.
+Do NOT hardcode any hash into the URL.
-- Status line: "Waiting for opponent..." -> "Connected!" -> game instructions.
+- Status line: "Waiting for opponent..." -> game instructions once connected.
-- The first user will have to enter their opponent's key or the share link from their opponinet once they have it.
 - A small "Fullscreen" button.
 - Reconnect automatically if the WebSocket closes.